 - Stimulant: Traditionally used as a stimulant.

-* More information about the medicinal properties of star anise in the above listing.
+* More information about the medicinal properties of star anise in the below listing.

 Star anise in food – Star anise recipes